ksu-cs-textbooks/cis300/content/hashing/memoization.md

 ![The tree defined by a Nim position.](nim-tree.jpg)

-The winning plays have been marked with a 'W' in the above tree.
+The winning plays have each been marked with a 'W' in the above tree.
 As in ["Tries in Word Games"](/trees/tries/word-games), this tree is not a data structure, but simply a mental guide to building a search algorithm.
 Specifically, we can find a winning play (or